In early December 2011, I wrote a quick-and-dirty guide to modern-day link baiting. In case you missed it, here’s a snapshot:

-Designing a contest can be as easy as giving away a prize in exchange for a link or it can be as complex as having contestants write out a 1000 words essay.
+Designing a contest can be as easy as giving away a prize in exchange for a link, or it can be as complex as having contestants write a 1,000-word essay.

 Or it could be for the best design or idea on a given topic.

 But don’t stop promoting link building when the contest is over.
-Show who the clear winner is and if you can post all of the entries.
-Each contestant is likely to link to it to share with their audience if they see their entry on you site.
+Show who the clear winner is, and if you can post all of the entries, do so.
+Each contestant is likely to link to it to share with his or her audience if the contestant sees his or her entry on your site.

 Tactic 7: Comparing competitor link data

-If you have a competitor ranking high for a term you’d like to rank high for then you need to figure out who is linking to their website.
+If you have a competitor ranking high for a term you’d like to rank high for, then you need to figure out who is linking to that competitor’s website.

-Takeaway: By scoping out your competitors you can uncover some gaps and missed opportunities in your own link-building strategies, while ranking for the same keywords they are.
+Takeaway: By scoping out your competitors, you can uncover some gaps and missed opportunities in your own link-building strategies while ranking for the same keywords as they are.

 Tactic 8: How social media impacts search

-We also know that Bing gets social cues from Facebook while Google gets them from Twitter.
-These companies want to know what’s trending, what influences different social signals and where links are pointing.
+We also know that Bing gets social cues from Facebook, while Google gets them from Twitter.
+These companies want to know what’s trending, what influences different social signals and to where links are pointing.